Stylish uniforms for stylish yachts: Designing yacht crew uniforms

-Well-made, stylish crew uniforms grant crewmembers a feeling of inclusion, boosting team morale for all aboard; they are an extension of the yacht’s décor, worn around the clock.
+Well-made, stylish crew uniforms grant crewmembers a feeling of inclusion, boosting team morale for all aboard; they are an extension of the yacht’s décor, and are worn around the clock.
 As a result of this, they should be smart yet practical, fitting to the crew as well as the carpentry and joinery fit to the yacht’s interior.
-The choice of colours, fabrics and design therefore becomes a critical decision for the chief stew or interior manager.
+The choice of colours, fabrics and designs therefore become a critical decision for the chief stew or interior manager.

-Yachting Pages explores the latest uniform trends and developments in the yachting industry, offering tips on new trends for stylish yet practical crew clothing.
+Yachting Pages spoke to leading yacht crew uniform providers about the latest trends and technologies in the crew uniform sector, offering insight into new trends for stylish yet practical crew clothing.

 Helen Smallwood, founder of Smallwood's Yachtwear said, “Uniforms have to be designed in a way that always has to look impeccable, but at the same time feel very comfortable.
-They have to adapt to different scenarios throughout the workday in the same way that an employee does, becoming an ergonomic tool that facilitates his or her day-to-day routine.
+This is where the difficulty lies; they have to adapt to different scenarios throughout the workday in the same way that an employee does, becoming an ergonomic tool that facilitates his or her day-to-day routine, all while looking great.
 These factors are taken into consideration when selecting fabrics and developing new styles; they have to feel and move with crew like a second skin - which speaks volumes of the fabric selection and fit.”